mcjauregui72/FilmDatabase/README.md

 ![readme20](graphics/readme20.png)

-With a query-by-keywords function for our movie recommendation engine, we needed a data frame, .csv file, database table that linked keywords with movie ids.
-We created this link using a similar process we used in creating the other linking data frames/.csv files/tables.
+A query-by-keywords function for the film recommendation engine required a data frame, .csv file, and a database table linking keywords with movie ids.
+This link was establiished with a similar process to that used in creating the other linking data frames/.csv files/tables.
 The script is shown below.

 ![readme21](graphics/readme21.png)